celer/okapi/README.md

 Okapi aims at making SQL easier to use within Node.JS but isn't an ORM.

 Okapi:

  * Doesn't do anything magical, it simply makes it easier to write SQL statements
  * Provides a single interface for Postgres, MySQL and SQLite
+  * It is super easy to support other databases with Okapi, look at lib/pg.js, lib/mysql.js, lib/sqlite.js to see how to implement a dialect
  * Works with regular JavaScript Objects - it purposefully doesn't provide any magical relationship mapping
  * Attempts to make it easy to write SQL when needed
  * Designed to work with async